Ylianst/MeshCentral/docs/docs/meshcentral/config.md

             "userurl": {
               "type": "string",
               "description": "A URL given to users to help them setup this service."
-            }
+            },
+            "authorization": {
+              "type": "string",
+              "description": "Authorization Header to include in the request" }
           },
           "description": "Enabled ntfy.sh integration support."